christopherhuntley/ba510-docs/Agenda/Week12.md

             YOUR SELECT QUERY

             ```
             If you get a huge record count then you messed up.
-The biggest _sane_ record count given the source data about 300,000.
+The biggest _sane_ record count given the source data is about 300,000.
     * `CourseDataWarehouse.db` (Step 5)
         * Scope: What kinds of questions should the DW answer?
 Be very specific, as this will determine your facts and dimensions.
         * Design: Draw an ERD for each fact table in your DW; dimensions can appear on multiple ERDs.